payne/n3pay.net/content/clubs/aarc.md

 Meetings are open to the public and are held on the second Friday of most months at the [American Red Cross, 2912 S 80th Ave](https://maps.app.goo.gl/BPFFG4Qcaq1cBQV76).
 Park and enter on the west side of the building.
 Meetings start at 7 pm.

-The next meeting's program is: Sean, AD0QG, on APRS.
+The next meeting's program is:
+- Sean, AD0QG
+- APRS

 ## Communication